zulip/zulip/docs/subsystems/performance.md

 /api/v1/register](https://zulip.com/api/register-queue) used by
 mobile/terminal apps) is one of Zulip's most complex and expensive.

-Zulip is somewhat unusual in webapps in sending essentially all of the data required for the entire Zulip webapp in this single request, which is part of why the Zulip webapp loads very quickly -- one only needs one round trip aside from cacheable assets (avatars, images, JS, CSS).
+Zulip is somewhat unusual among webapps in sending essentially all of the data required for the entire Zulip webapp in this single request, which is part of why the Zulip webapp loads very quickly -- one only needs a single round trip aside from cacheable assets (avatars, images, JS, CSS).
 Data on other users in the organization, streams, supported emoji, custom profile fields, etc., is all included.
 The nice thing about this model is that essentially every UI element in the Zulip